 The next destination is Gay, MI for a stop at the Gay Bar and Restaurant for lunch.
 The drive will take you through some historic mining history just outside of Hubbell and between Lake Linden.
 These eerie buildings and structures are great places to see how the fall colors can transport them into artwork.
 Along the way let the glimmering waters of Torch Lake be a great canvas to showcase colors on the opposite side of the lake.

-After leaving Gay, MI you make you make first contact with Mother Superior while driving along the shorelines of the Keweenaw.
-There are plenty of roadside parks and pull offs to get amazing photos of colors along side Lake Superior.
+After leaving Gay, MI you make first contact with Lake Superior while driving along the shorelines of the Keweenaw.
+There are plenty of roadside parks and pull-offs to get amazing photos of colors alongside Lake Superior.
 Entering into the picturesque town of Lac La Belle the colors up and down Mount Bohemia are breathtaking.
 There are plenty of hiking opportunities to the top of the mountain for glorious views.
-However, a popular destination to stop in is Bear Bluff which is perhaps of the best spots in all of the Keweenaw to see the colors along side Lake Superior.
+However, a popular destination to stop in is Bear Bluff which is perhaps of the best spots in all of the Keweenaw to see the colors alongside Lake Superior.

 The next destination is Copper Harbor.
 The drive to Copper Harbor is worth all the tour.
-Driving between the town of Delaware and Copper Harbor are the famous covered roads.
+Driving between the town of Delaware and Copper Harbor are the famously covered roads.
 You will literally feel like you are driving in a “Color Tunnel”.
 Your heart will fall in love with this drive and you will remember this stretch of miles forever.
-Once in Copper Harbor you may want to pursue the many stores and restaurants in the city, stop in at the Keweenaw Mountain Lodge, or check out the harbor.
+Once in Copper Harbor, you may want to pursue the many stores and restaurants in the city, stop in at the Keweenaw Mountain Lodge, or check out the harbor.
 However, the must stop at this destination is the drive-up Brockway Mountain.
-This is the epicenter or the entire trip.
-There is 360-degree views of the Keweenaw, Lake Superior, and on a clear day Isle Royale.
+This is the epicenter of the entire trip.
+There are 360-degree views of the Keweenaw, Lake Superior, and on a clear day Isle Royale.

 The next two stops will bring you down the west side of the Peninsula.
 The features of this side of the shoreline are much rougher and rugged as compared to the east side.
-There are plenty of pull offs and little places to fall in love with.
-The towns of Eagle Harbor and Eagle River are all postcard worthy with the colors that embrace the vibrancy of the color season.
+There are plenty of pull-offs and little places to fall in love with.
+The towns of Eagle Harbor and Eagle River are all postcard-worthy with colors that embrace the vibrancy of the color season.